tourstream/tstr-crs-adapter/README.md

 |       | .dropOffHotelAddress     | 'hotel drive 34a, famous place'
 |       | .dropOffHotelPhoneNumber | '04031989213'
 |       | .extras                  | ['GPS', 'childCareSeat0', 'childCareSeat3']

+_note: if .dropOffDate is not set, it will be calculated with .pickUpDate + .duration_

 | type    | fields       | example
 | :---    | :---         | :---